Health Information and Informatics Management Faculty

 Terri has volunteered for various assignments at the local and state levels.
 These include being President of the Inland Area Health Information Association (IAHIA) for two separate terms, serving as a member of the California Health Information Association’s (CHIA) Academics Committee, contributing to the CHIA Journal, and co-presenting for various IAHIA and CHIA educational sessions.

-Ryan Stephan, Instructor
+Ryan Stephan, Assistant Professor

 | Braden Tabisula, Assistant Professor